 - Hotel Le Germain Calgary – This Calgary hotel has a restaurant, lounge, and provides all guests with free Kindles. (rates start at $119 per night)

-There are plenty of Calgary winter activities to do despite the cold.
-Here are some of the best things do in Calgary in the winter.
+Here are some of the best things to do in winter in Calgary.

 If you go at night, it lights up, and you can walk inside it for a great photo-op.
 This is one of the warmest things to do in Calgary in the winter since you can be indoors.

 There’s a small island across from the city called Prince’s Island.
-It was a pleasant surprise, as it has a decent-sized park and even a restaurant.
+It was a pleasant surprise I found while walking around, and it has a decent-sized park and even a restaurant.
 You’ll love participating in one of the warmest winter activities in Calgary since you can sit inside.
 I also imagine it’d be nice to sit out there in the summer and enjoy the views of the city.

 I loved walking along the Bow River and seeing it frozen.
 There were parts of it where you could even ice skate at your own risk, although I didn’t feel brave enough to try it during my trip to Calgary in winter.

-This is one of the best things to do in Calgary in the winter if you’re looking to take photos.
+This is one of the best things to do in Calgary in the winter if you want to take photos.
 You can get pictures of the nearby Bow River and city from the angle of the bridge.
 Fun fact – this is nicknamed the “Finger Trap Bridge” due to its similarity (look at it from afar to see what I mean).

 You even eat at the rotating restaurant, Sky 360, for a unique experience.
 Every 45 minutes during lunch, the restaurant will rotate so you can get a new view.
-During dinner time, the restaurant rotates on the hour so you can see all of the city dazzle.
+During dinner time, the restaurant turns on the hour so you can see all of the city dazzles.
 This is also one of the most romantic winter activities in Calgary.

 This was by far the highlight of my trip and one of the most lively winter activities in Calgary.
 I love attending sporting events, and since Seattle doesn’t have a professional hockey team, I’ve never had a chance to see it played live.
 Watching hockey is one of the most popular things to do in Calgary in winter.